Genetically modified fish: Pets

 GloFish is a patented technology which allows GM fish (tetra, barb, zebrafish) to express jellyfish and sea coral proteins giving the fish bright red, green or orange fluorescent colors when viewed in ultraviolet light.
-Although the fish were originally created and patented for scientific research at the National University of Singapore, a Texas company, Yorktown Technologies, obtained rights to market the fish as pets.
-They became the first genetically modified animal to become publicly available as a pet when introduced for sale in 2003.
-They were quickly banned for sale in California, however they are now on shelves once again in this state.
+Although the fish were originally created and patented for scientific research at the National University of Singapore, a Texas company, Yorktown Technologies, obtained the rights to market the fish as pets.
+They became the first genetically modified animal to become publicly available as a pet when introduced for commercial in 2003.
+They were quickly banned for sale in California; however, they are now on shelves once again in this state.
 As of 2013, Glofish are only sold in the US.

 Other transgenic lines of pet fish include Medaka which remain transparent throughout their lives and pink body color transgenic angelfish (Pterophyllum scalare) and lionhead fish expressing the Acropora coral (Acroporo millepora) red fluorescent protein.

 The ocean pout type III antifreeze protein transgene has been successfully micro-injected and expressed in goldfish.
 The transgenic goldfish showed higher cold tolerance compared with controls.